-3. Running Events
+2. Running Events

 - a.
 False starts a runner is allowed one false start in SOWI athletics competition. - b.
 In races up to and including the 400m, the athletes have the option of using or not using starting blocks.
 The start command shall be "on your marks", "set" and when all competitors are set, the gun shall fire.
 Athletes wishing to use blocks must provide their own and have a Special Needs Form submitted by the tournament registration deadline. - c.
 200m/400m races will use staggered starts and racers stay in their lanes for the duration of the race. - d.
-In 800m races or longer, the start command shall be "on your marks" and when all the competitors are steady, the gun shall fire.
-A competitor shall not touch the ground with his or her hands. - a.
-The 800m race will use a staggered start and racers may break into inside lanes after the first curve if they do not impede or obstruct another runner's stride. - b.
-The 1500m and 3000m races will utilize a waterfall start and racers may break to the inside as soon as possible without impeding or obstructing other runners' progress. - c.
-4 x 100m and 4 x 200m relay participants must stay in their lanes for the entire race. - d.
-4 x 100m, 4 x 200m and 4 x 400m relay races will use staggered starts. - e.
-In the 4x400m relay, the first leg, as well as the part of the second leg through the end of the first turn of the second leg shall be run entirely in lanes.
-The runners of the second leg shall be free to move over to any lane position at the entrance to the straightaway after the first curve.
-Runners three and four will be placed in lanes represented by where their incoming teammate enters the final straightaway. - f.
+In 800m race, the start command shall be "on your marks" and when all the competitors are steady, the gun shall fire.
+A competitor shall not touch the ground with his or her hands. - e.
+The 800m race will use a staggered start and racers may break into inside lanes after the first curve if they do not impede or obstruct another runner's stride. - f.
 All races up to, and including, the 100m shall be run on a "straight-away" on a regular 400m track. - g.
 All runners shall start from behind the start line.
 A runner completes the race when his or her torso crosses the finish line.